MrSharker/RateLimiter/README.md

 - Rate limiting based on a **sliding window** approach.
 - Uses `SemaphoreSlim` to protect the queue from races during concurrent access.

-### RateLimitExceededException
-- A specialized exception that specifies how long it takes to safely repeat the request.

 ---